 Easy Chai Recipe

 A few weeks ago I made a pot of chai for the 60-plus people I anticipated would come to a cooking class I was teaching that day.
 That’s a lot of chai, so I pulled out my largest cooking vessel, one that could easily house a small child.
 When it came time to brew the tea, I realized my recipe was more complicated than I remembered.
 It called for several different whole spices, which I didn’t have, and involved straining the entire thing through a sieve, a feat I wasn’t sure I could manage singlehandedly.
 I knew it was a good recipe, but I wondered if it could be good without requiring a special trip to the market or risking bodily harm from hot liquid.
-And so I set to simplifying it.
+And so I simplified it into an easy chai recipe.
 Initially for my own ease, ultimately for yours too.

 What Is Chai